14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 228 Orakei Road, Orakei

-A new modern and luxurious cinema experience opened in the Orakei Bay Village.
-Sicker than your average cinema, Silky Otter channels the mainstream movies with luxury recliners, exquisite food and drink, state of the art laser projection and full 7.1 surround sound, yet is a very boutique experience.
+A new modern and luxurious cinema opened in the Orakei Bay Village.
+Sicker than your average cinema, Silky Otter channels mainstream movies with luxury recliners, exquisite food and drink, state-of-the-art laser projection, and full 7.1 surround sound, yet is a very boutique experience.

-Found hidden behind Farro Fresh, it is anything but ordinary.
-They scoop delicious Duck Island premium gourmet ice-cream, our favourite ice cream in Auckland, have signature hotdog sliders and a delicious range of freshly baked cabinet food, sweet or salty.
+Hidden behind Farro Fresh, it is anything but ordinary.
+They scoop delicious Duck Island premium gourmet ice cream, our favourite ice cream in Auckland.
+They also have signature hotdog sliders and a delicious range of freshly baked cabinet food, sweet or salty.

-What we loved most: Silky Otter Cinemas provide a completely ad-free preshow – see the latest trailers, then straight into your movie.
+What we loved most: Silky Otter Cinemas provide a completely ad-free pre-show – see the latest trailers, then go straight into your movie.
 Because if there is one thing we hate, it is paying to be advertised to!

 The Capitol Cinema